 How To Spot And Avoid HMRC Phishing Scams21st March 2019

-As HMRC moves more of its services online, fraudsters are exploiting this transition by targeting taxpayers with fake emails.
-Known as ‘phishing’, these communications are designed to encourage people to impart sensitive personal or financial information which can then be used for fraudulent purposes.
-With an increasing number of people falling victim to such scams, HMRC has released updated guidance on how to recognise genuine contact from its agents.
+As HMRC moves more of its services online, fraudsters are exploiting this transition.
+They are targeting taxpayers with fake emails.
+Known as ‘phishing’, these communications are designed to encourage people to impart sensitive personal or financial information.
+This information can then be used for fraudulent purposes.
+HMRC has released updated guidance on how to recognise genuine contact from its agents, because of the huge increase in people falling victim to phishing scams..

 Contact from HMRC

-HMRC have clearly stated that they will never send notifications of a tax rebate by email and will never ask you to disclose personal or payment information via email.
+HMRC have clearly stated that they will never send notifications of a tax rebate by email.
+In addition, they will never ask you to disclose personal or payment information via email.
 There are, however, some occasions when the Revenue will make digital contact.

 Some examples include: